inna-vogel/LDA_Topic_Modelling/README.md

 2) Words distribution for each topic (each topic will have a discrete distribution over all words)

 The model initialy assigns every word in every document to a random topic.
-Then the algorithm iterates through each word, unassigning the current topic, decrement the number of topics across the body, and assigning the word to a new topic based on the local probability of topic assignment to the current document and the global (body-wide) probability of word assignments to the current topic.
+Then the algorithm iterates through each word, unassigning the current topic, decrement the number of topics across the corpus, and assigning the word to a new topic based on the local probability of topic assignment to the current document and the global (corpus-wide) probability of word assignments to the current topic.

 In progress...